 The best women’s gravel bikes will take you down the path less travelled and onto almost any terrain you want, thanks to their wider tyres and built-in compliance for a shock-absorbing and vibration-damping off-road adventure.
-With round-two of the UK Lockdown in full force, there's no better time to explore your own backyard on a bike.
+With travel restrictions still in full force, there's no better time to explore your own backyard on a bike.

-Not all women’s gravel bikes are created equal however, and there’s a huge amount of choice available.
-Whether you want to slip and slide in the mud for an afternoon or spend a couple of weeks racing across the country loaded up with bikepacking bags, there’s something to suit everyone, so we’ve rounded up our pick of the best women’s gravel bikes to help you choose what’s right for you.
+Not all women’s gravel bikes are created equal, however, and there’s a huge amount of choice available.
+Whether you want to slip and slide in the mud for an afternoon or spend a couple of weeks racing across continents loaded up with bikepacking bags, there’s something to suit everyone, so we’ve rounded up our pick of the best women’s gravel bikes to help you choose what’s right for you.

-If you’re not sure what you need, head on down to our handy guide on what to look for in a women’s gravel bike.
+The key areas to focus on are the contact points, where your body actually meets and rests its weight on the bike, as those are the parts that will start to ache if your bike doesn't fit you.
+So if you’re not sure exactly what you need, head on down to our handy guide on what to look for in a women’s gravel bike.

 The best women's gravel bikes